Hyperbolic triangulations and discrete random graphs: Graph distances versus hyperbolic distances

 \begin{intuition} For $v, w \in V(G)$, let $d = \dist(v,w)$, and $r=\dist(j(v), j(w))$.
 Then $d$ and $r$ are approximately proportional. \end{intuition}

-Stating and proving this intuition formally appears to be challenging, as we have to deal both with the discrete structure of the triangular grid, and the continuous hyperbolic geometry.
+Stating and proving this intuition formally appears to be challenging, as we have to deal both with the discrete structure of the triangulation, and the continuous hyperbolic geometry.
 From the regularity of our tesselation we get that $d=\Theta(r)$; we cannot give a better estimate (e.g., $d=\alpha r+\Theta(1)$) because the density of rings depends on the direction.
 However, we can guess that, on average, $r \approx d \log \gamma$.
-This is because, in the hyperbolic plane, the area and circumference f a circle of radius $r$ given in absolute units is given by $\cosh(r)-1$ and $\sinh(r)$ respectively, which are $\Theta(e^r)$; from Proposition \ref{hypgrow} we know that this corresponds to $\Theta(\gamma^d)$ elements of the grid, yielding $r \approx d \log \gamma$ after taking the logarithm of both sides.
+This is because, in the hyperbolic plane, the area and circumference of a circle of radius $r$ given in absolute units is given by $\cosh(r)-1$ and $\sinh(r)$ respectively, which are $\Theta(e^r)$; from Proposition \ref{prop_expgrow} we know that this corresponds to $\Theta(\gamma^d)$ vertices of our graph, yielding $r \approx d \log \gamma$ after taking the logarithm of both sides.

-We can also expect this approximation to be better than the corresponding Euclidean one.
-Consider the regular triangular grid $G_6$ on the Euclidean plane, in the standard embedding wher every edge has length 1.
-Let $v=v_0$ and $W$ be a random vertex in $R_d(G_6)$.
-From basic geometry we obtain that $r \in [\frac{\sqrt{3}+1}{2}d, d]$.
+We can also expect the grid approximation to be better than the corresponding Euclidean one.
+Consider the regular triangulation $\geoz$ on the Euclidean plane, in the standard embedding where every edge has length 1.
+Let $v=v_0$ and $W$ be a random vertex in $R_d(\geoz)$.
+From basic geometry we obtain that $r \in [\frac{\sqrt{3}}{2}d, d]$.
 The standard deviation of $r$ will be linear in $d$, because the ratio $r/d$ depends on the angle between the line $(v_0,W)$ and the grid lines.
-However, because of the exponential expansion in the hyperbolic plane, this angle constantly changes as the line $(v_0,W)$ traverses the grid, leading to the following conjecture:
+However, in the hyperbolic plane, because of the exponential expansion, this angle constantly changes as the line $(v_0,W)$ traverses the grid, leading to the following conjecture: